 This modification is consequential to the ACT’s non- application of the small market offer customer category (section 19, National Energy Retail Law (ACT) Act 2012).

-The Independent Competition and Regulatory Commission (ICRC) is responsible for codes relating to NERL energy retailers and distributors.
-These codes can be found at ICRC’s.
+The Independent Competition and Regulatory Commission is responsible for codes relating to National Energy Retail Law energy retailers and distributors.